-ALTERATION OF PROCESS The Office of the Assistant Dean of Students and Director of Student Development reserves the right to alter the conduct process during the summer months and/or when school is not in session in order to address conduct issues in a timely manner.
+The Office of the Vice President & Dean of Enrollment & Student Affairs, in concert with the Director of Student Conduct & Community Standards, reserves the right to alter the conduct process during the summer months and/or when school is not in session in order to address conduct issues in a timely manner.
 This alteration in process may include but is not limited to use of distance technology, extension of outlined timeframes to accommodate lack of personnel, etc.